Seneca’s thoughts on revenge

 Let us work for tolerance and peacefulness, but in this area, we should take Seneca’s advice with a grain of salt.
 I am afraid that his historical examples lead to conclusions that oppose or undermine his own arguments.

-If you are interested in putting rational ideas into practice in all sorts of situations, I recommend my book “Undisrupted: How highly effective people deal with disruptions.”
+If you are interested in applying rational ideas in all sorts of situations, I recommend my book “Undisrupted: How highly effective people deal with disruptions.”